n3oltd/support/docs/01-engage/02-accounts/04-account-profile/08-attachments/index.md

 ## View Attachments in an Account's Profile

 :::note
 The list of attachment types is managed by your system administrator.
-Contact them if the attachment type you require is not shown in Engage.
 :::

-You can view the attachments of each account in the respective account owners profile in **ENGAGE**.
+You can view the attachments of each account in the respective accounts profile in Engage.
 The attachments' page shows a list of all the attachments that you have added with each having:

 1. **Reference Number:** Number specifying each attachment type.
 2. **Type of Attachment:** The kind of each attachment uploaded.
 3. **Title of the Attachment:** Name of each attachment uploaded.
 4. **Created By:** Name of the account owner who uploaded the attachment.
 5. **Date:** Date at which the attachment is uploaded.
-6. **File(s):** The file that is attached by account owner.
+6. **File(s):** The file that is attached in the account.

 ![Attachment List](./attachment-list.png)